Webinar - Trojan Horse in Plain Sight: the Nasal Microbiome and HCAIs

 Despite sustained investment in surface cleaning, hand hygiene and personal protective equipment, healthcare-associated infections (HCAIs) remain a persistent challenge globally.
 Increasing evidence suggests that endogenous microbial reservoirs - particularly the nasal microbiome - act as a “Trojan horse”, quietly harbouring pathogens that can seed infections and undermine prevention efforts from within.

-The webinar will examine:
+The webinar examines:

 - The microbial ecology of the nasal vestibule and its role as a habitat for Staphylococcus aureus and other microorganisms implicated in HCAIs